 Remembering the 2012 Battle for the Winds

-In 2012 a theatrical event, called the Battle for the Winds, was created to mark the opening celebrations of the London 2012 Olympic and Paralympic Sailing events.
+In 2012 unique theatrical event, called the Battle for the Winds , was created to mark the opening celebrations of the London 2012 Olympic and Paralympic Sailing events.
 This was its website.

 Content is from the site's archived pages as well as from other outside sources.